2arnav4/Alcovia/README.md

 - Focus sessions that can start, finish or fail while offline
 - A five-second grace period before leaving the app fails a running session
-- Coins, streak and focus-minute rewards counted once per successful session
+- Coins and focus minutes counted once per successful session, with the streak advancing once per active day
 - Subjects, chapters and tasks with instant offline progress updates
 - Custom conflict handling for changes made on different devices
 - A Sync Lab for device switching, conflict tests and duplicate replay tests